Scholarship Recipient Profiles

 Year of Completion: 2020

 Meet scholarship recipient Colleen Chau.
-She graduated from Gordon Bell High School in 2013 and is now in her third year of the University of Winnipeg’s Integrated Education Program.
+She graduated from Gordon Bell High School in 2013 and is now completing her last year of her English Honours Degree.
+She will then move on to complete her Education degree.

 Graduated from Gordon Bell: 2014